Brighton Hill: All change

 In the early 2000s there were rumours of a complete overhaul of the Brighton Hill Centre, and surrounding areas.
 Many residents were sceptical and morale at the time was low.
 For what seemed like a very long time, Brighton Hill was missing out on many basic features, one example is the lack of cashpoint in the area, the nearest being around two miles away.
 Provisions in the convenience stores in the area were a lot more expensive than those in the supermarket, particularly affecting the elderly and disabled who found it harder to travel further than the estate.
 The general atmosphere in the area did not do much to lift residents' spirits at this stage in time.

 However, in 2002 the demolition of the former supermarket began.
 This involved digging up car parking and also demolition of the Pig and Whistle public house, by this time closed.
 The work also involved filling in of 'subways' under roads in the immediate area and new crossings provided.
 This was as the former subways were often inhabited by youths and were seen by residents as intimidating places.
 Additional footpaths were built, particularly in the green area behind the precinct and also a new playground built at a higher level than the previous one.
 Bus stops nearby were lengthened to accommodate two buses easily and two new roundabouts constructed, adding to the 'Doughnut City' label Basingstoke has already.
 Much of the site has been taken over by the Asda supermarket and associated parking spaces.

-Brighton Hill today

-Brighton Hill Centre is now a busy and thriving place, with much trade passing through the Asda supermarket, which opened in June 2003.
-The redevelopment seen in the early part of the 2000s has brightened up the shopping area immensely, and improved much morale in the surrounding area.
-With good shopping facilities, private healthcare centre (Life Right Centre for Good Health & Wellbeing) and good transport links, Brighton Hill has much to offer.
-There are many food outlets and variety in the different premises at the centre.
-Also general upkeep and maintenance is done to a high standard by the local council.